alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-16-a-sed-tutorial-and-reference.md

 200
 ```

-Showing that the script doesn't work if POSIX-conforming behaviour is requested:
+Note that the script doesn't work if POSIX-conforming behaviour is requested:

 ```text
 ▶ seq 200 | gsed --posix ':a N; 1,5ba; D'